vassourita/twitter-bot-template/README.md

 ### Hosting your bot

 > - Running a bot on your own computer is not cpu-intensive, but I suggest to host your bot on a cloud service such as Heroku
-> - [https://www.youtube.com/watch?v=DwWPunpypNA](This tutorial) from [https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw](Coding Train) can help on hosting a free service on Heroku
+> - [This tutorial](https://www.youtube.com/watch?v=DwWPunpypNA) from [Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) can help on hosting a free service on Heroku

 ---

-If you need any help on doing this or thinks this tutorial has errors, please tell me!
+If you need any help on doing this or thinks this tutorial has errors, please tell me on [Twitter](https://twitter.com/vass_oura) or [create an issue](https://github.com/vassourita/twitter-bot-template/issues/new) on this repo!